eazzyLEE/nevis-books/README.md

 Expand/collapse uses native buttons with `aria-expanded` (keyboard: Enter / Space).
 Rows expose `aria-level` for the hierarchy.
 The Recharts plot is treated as decorative; there’s a figcaption plus a visually hidden month × series data table for screen readers.
 Month headers are focusable so the highlight sync works from the keyboard too.
 Chevron animation and skeleton pulse respect `prefers-reduced-motion`.

-I didn’t implement a full `treegrid` arrow-key model — the expand control is the primary keyboard path.
+I didn’t implement a full `treegrid` arrow-key model- the expand control is the primary keyboard path.
 That felt like the right cut for the timebox; it’s listed under next steps if hierarchy navigation becomes a hard requirement.

 ## Tests